Sardinia and Corsica: History

 The 2nd century BC was a period of turmoil in the province.
 In 181 BC the Corsi, a population living in Southern Corsica and North East Sardinia, rebelled against the Romans.
 The revolt was stopped by Marcus Pinarius Posca, who killed 2,000 rebels and enslaved a number of them.
 In 177/176 BC, to quell the rebellion of the Sardinian tribes known as the Balares and the Ilienses, the Senate sent the consul Tiberius Sempronius Gracchus to be in charge of two legions; each was composed of 5,200 common soldiers and 300 knights, with another 1,200 infantrymen and 600 knights among allies and Latins.
-It is estimated that around 27,000 Sardinians lost their lives in this revolt (12,000 in 177 and 15,000 in 176); following the defeat, the tax burden was doubled on the islanders, and Gracchus obtained a triumph.
+It is estimated that around 27,000 Sardinians died in this revolt (12,000 in 177 and 15,000 in 176); following the defeat, the tax burden was doubled on the islanders, and Gracchus obtained a triumph.
 Livy reports the inscription on the temple of the goddess Mater Matuta, in Rome, in which the winners exhibited a commemorative plaque that said:

 In 174 BC, another revolt broke out in Sardinia, resulting in a Roman victory by Titus Manlius Torquatus with a strage et fuga Sardorum, leaving an estimated 80,000 Sardinians dead on the battlefield.
 The following year another uprising occurred in Sardinia, the island's praetor Atilius Servatus was defeated and forced to take refuge on the other island.
 Atilius asked Rome for reinforcements, which were provided by Gaius Cicerius.
 Vowing to Juno Moneta to build a temple in case of success, Cicerius reported a victory, killing 7,000 Corsi and enslaving 1,700 of them.
 In 163 BC, Marcus Juventhius Thalna quashed another revolt without further details about the expedition.
 It is recorded that upon hearing of the mission accomplished in Sardinia, the Roman Senate announced public prayers and that Thalna himself, being aware of the Roman universal acclaim for the success, experienced such powerful emotions that he died.
 However, the rebellion must have resumed shortly afterward since Scipio Nasica was later sent to pacify the island.